Review: new Tesco Easy Home Bake baking range

 When you’re a grown up, you forget how tricky spooning cake batter into cases is.
 It’s a delicate art to plop it into the centre without the cases tipping up or getting it stuck to the edge.

-Naturally the best part is to lick the spoon.
+Naturally the best part of making cakes is to lick the spoon.

-People may scoff at the notion of buying a tub of sponge batter, indeed I won’t pretend it tasted anywhere near as good as home made.
+People may scoff at the notion of buying a tub of ready made cake mix batter.
+Indeed I won’t pretend it tasted anywhere near as good as home made.
 However for the fun factor and participation, this quick little baking project was the perfect activity to fill 20 minutes before dinner.

-Ted enjoyed himself just as much as I’d made the cake batter and certainly I was more relaxed having had none of the hassle.
+Ted enjoyed himself just as much as I’d made the cake batter and that’s what counts.
+Certainly I was more relaxed having had none of the hassle!

 (As an aside, this is Ted’s Kodak Easyshare camera that he had for Christmas.
 Sturdy, no zoom lenses popping in and out, it’s the perfect camera for a small child and a real pity if Kodak is going under that they may not be available much longer.
 What’s more it’s completely waterproof and you can take it in swimming pools!)